simonambridge/RTFAP2/TransactionHandlers/README.md

 ###In order to run this demo navigate to the project TransactionHandlers directory

   * You should have already created the Cassandra keyspaces and tables using the creates_and_inserts.cql script
+  * If you are restarting the demo you can clear the RTFAP2 tables using the clear_tables.cql script
   * If you havent yet installed sbt (as root or use sudo) do this now:
   ```
 echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list